ranfoxall/cpn60_pipeline/README.md

 # cpn60_pipeline README

 ## Overview
 This pipeline processes **cpn60 universal target (UT) amplicon sequencing data** using DADA2, producing ASVs, counts tables, FASTA files, taxonomy files, and a phyloseq object ready for downstream analysis.
 It is designed for the cpn60 UT primers described in Links et al. 2012 and Schellenberg et al. 2009, which target a ~560 bp hypervariable region of the cpn60 gene and capture broad bacterial diversity across environmental, food, and host-associated communities.
 Primer trimming uses QIIME2/cutadapt with four degenerate primers containing inosine bases (H279, H280, H1612, H1613).
 Taxonomy classification using the cpn60 QIIME2 classifier is run as a separate second script, allowing DADA2 and QIIME2 to run in their own conda environments.
 The pipeline can also merge multiple runs or plates into a single dataset.
+There is a special section (9) for running on the Premise HPC at UNH.

 ---